 Stay at Selous Kulinda Camp for 3 nights

 On arrival into Dar es Salaam you will be assisted to the domestic airport for your light aircraft flight to the Selous Game Reserve.
 Enjoy this scenic flight which will give you a bird's eye view of beautiful Tanzania, lasting around 45 minutes.

-On arrival into the Selous you will be met by a camp guide who will game drive you to Selous Riverside Camp, where you will spend three nights in a tent, with all meals, and scheduled game viewing activities included.
+On arrival into the Selous you will be met by a camp guide who will game drive you to your camp, where you will spend three nights in a comfortable tent, with all meals, and scheduled game viewing activities included.

 About the size of Switzerland, the Selous is Africa's most impressive game reserve.
 This remote wilderness holds some of the continent's largest wildlife populations but still attracts relatively low visitor numbers, making for a truly special safari experience.

 Enjoy full days game viewing in the Selous.
 Adventures and activities available include game drives in open 4x4 vehicles, boat safaris on the Rufiji River and guided walking safaris through magnificent scenery conducted by experienced guides.
 You will usually have the option to do a morning and afternoon activity, but if you prefer you can also go on a full day game drive with a picnic lunch to explore even deeper into the reserve.

 Days 4 - 11 : Near Pangani, Tanzania